 We also have a full-fledged lesson plans searchable by several parameters, and a collection that relates to each circulating coin called the Coin Curricula Center.

 You’ll also find plans that use as a starting point coin programs, such as:

 - The 50 State Quarters Program

 - The Presidential $1 Coins

 Just for Kids

-Beginning on Tuesday, students who develop an interest in coin collecting will enjoy Inspector Collector’s Coin Course.
-This course is divided into 5 lessons with online activities that reinforce the information, which includes how to obtain coins, store and display them, and organize their collection.
+We’ve picked an activity for each day of the week.
+Students who develop an interest in coin collecting will enjoy Inspector Collector’s Coin Course.
+This course is divided into five lessons with online activities that reinforce the information.
+The course includes how to obtain coins, store and display them and organize their collection.

 Kids can join the fun by coming back every day.
 They can also check out our games page with dozens of games that educate and entertain.